-- 7.1 Rule 9.2 of the SRA RDPRs states that any decision under Rule 3.1 or 3.2, including a Financial Penalty, shall be published unless the particular circumstances outweigh the public interest in publication. - 7.2 The SRA considers it appropriate that this agreement is published in the interests of transparency in the regulatory and disciplinary process.
-The firm agrees to the publication of this agreement.
+- 7.1 Rule 9.2 of the SRA Regulatory and Disciplinary Procedure Rules states that any decision under Rule 3.1 or 3.2, including a Financial Penalty, shall be published unless the particular circumstances outweigh the public interest in publication. - 7.2 The SRA considers it appropriate that this agreement is published as there are no circumstances that outweigh the public interest in publication and it is in the interest of transparency in the regulatory and disciplinary process.